Combinatorial quantization of 4d 2-Chern-Simons theory I: the Hopf category of higher-graph states: Categorical quantum 2-graph operators

-With the introduction of the coproduct and the $R$-matrix above, we now leverage the geometry of 2-graphs once more to define the \textit{antipode} functor $S_\mathrm{v,h}$ on $\mathscr{A}^0$.
+With the introduction of the coproducts above, we now leverage the geometry of 2-graphs once more to define the \textit{antipode} functor $S_\mathrm{v,h}$ on $\mathfrak{C}(\mathbb{G}^{\Gamma})$.
 Specifically, $S$ is induced from \textit{orientation reversal}, as inspired from \cite{Alekseev:1994pa,Delcamp:2016yix}.